ivica-k/terraform-validate-explorer/tests/README.md

 ## How this works:

-We wrote a Makefile tha do:

 Run the Makefile to:
 - Verify that `pyenv` is installed
 - Install the required dependencies
 - Install the specified Python version
 - Configure the global Python version
 - Run `nox`

 ```bash